Alegres/awstraining-terraform-hands-on/README.md

 6. Check if above table has been created in AWS

+7. Go to S3 and open your custom TFSTATE bucket.

+8. Open .tfstate file for your DynamoDB table that was created and analyze its content.

 # 03 Create environments
 **Attention!**
 Make sure that you keep your wrapper.properties file with your unique bucket string.